 ECELS recorded webinars are a convenient way to learn about best practice in health and safety.
 View the 1.5 hour presentations and use the handouts for reference.
-To claim PA Key and Act 48 credit for participating in these webinars, download and complete the evaluation form for the webinar and then submit it to ECELS.
+To claim PA Key credit for participating in these webinars, download and complete the evaluation form for the webinar and then submit it to ECELS.
 You may return the evaluation form electronically by scanning and sending by email or send by fax or mail.
 The fee for recorded webinars is $15.00 per person/per topic.
 Use the Self-learning module Order Form Button (in the Professional Development section) to submit payment electronically via Pay Pal or send a check payable to PA AAP.
 (Updated 5/2018).

 Why is active play so important for young children?
 Learn from professionals about the value of active play and reducing risk from hazards.
 This webinar content includes: the importance of active play to support social-emotional, cognitive and physical development of young children; the leading hazards that cause the most common injuries in active play environments; and tools to implement a plan for active play area maintenance.
 Presenters are Dr. Susan S. Aronson, ECELS Pediatric Advisor, Betsy Caesar, MEd, President, Playcare, Inc. and Tyrone Scott, MBA, CPSI.